department-of-veterans-affairs/va.gov-team/products/iris/Design/research/Usability-Testing/IRIS Usability Testing Research Report Fall 2020.md

 - Alphabeticalize the Medical Center list to help with readability
 - Many of the Medical Centers are all caps - make them Sentence Case instead to help with readability.
 Do we need to sort by type of center as well?

-**8. Some felt the number of fields was excessive
+**8. Some felt the number of fields was excessivev

 The IRIS form captures the inquiry, Veteran info and contact information about the person submitting.
 We started with the existing set of fields, simplified it and asked participants if any fields seemed irrelevant or if any fields were missing that they expected to see.
 Many fields affirmed that fields felt ‘extra’ and quickly started to look for required fields in order to do the bare minimum to submit the form.